 Take a snap at Lincoln’s Rock

-There’s no better way to end your Blue Mountains weekend than with one final lookout spot, Lincoln’s Rock.
-This one will be a stop in Leura on your way back to Sydney.
+There’s no better way to end your Blue Mountains weekend than with one final lookout spot, Lincoln’s Rock (here).

 Lincoln’s Rock has to be one of the most gorgeous viewpoints in all of the Blue Mountains!
 Unlike many others, there are no fences and no barriers, and the massive rock is completely exposed.

 This Blue Mountains itinerary is perfect for adventure travelers on a budget looking for a good mix of hiking and lookout points.

-Go canyoning where you’ll spend the day abseiling down small cliffs and challenging drops.
+Go canyoning, where you’ll spend the day abseiling down small cliffs and challenging drops.
 You’ll need to book a tour for this one, which also includes abseiling out of a canyon into a rock pool and swimming in creeks and beneath waterfalls.
 Find the best canyoning tours here.

 Take a 2 Day rock-climbing course.
 The Blue Mountains is one of the best places to go rock climbing near Sydney.
 With draw-dropping views, it’s no wonder why it’s such a popular activity here.
 This 2-day course is the perfect introduction to rock climbing which will also take you through standard technical and rope climbing training.
 Check out the rock-climbing itinerary here.